TEN WAYS TRAVELING JAPAN SURPRISED ME

 I drove in Japan for a week, first around rural Nara, then a long drive from Nara to Mount Fuji.
 Our first experience with driving was kind of mortifying… We were on a toll road and our GPS indicated that we should take the ETC lane (Electronic Thing Car).
 Not having any grasp of what any of the other signs meant, given that they were all in Japanese Kanji, we took its advice.

-Despite the fact that we had delayed people, including Japanese trades people by the looks, they were all patient and not a honk was to be heard.
+Despite the fact that we had delayed people, including Japanese trades people by the looks, they all sat patiently and not a honk was to be heard.

 That night we worked out how to use toll roads properly (thank you Youtube strangers!) and were no longer a menace to society.